Xtrios09/ZappierV2/replit.md

 **Current State:** Fully configured and running on Replit.
 The application is ready for development and deployment.

 ## Recent Changes
+**November 10, 2025** - Feature Enhancement Sprint
+- ✅ **Profile Dialog Integration:** Added Profile button in ChatApp header to view user QR code and ID
+- ✅ **Media Download Functionality:** Implemented download buttons for all media types (images, videos, audio, files) with proper MIME type detection
+- ✅ **Bidirectional Contact Adding:** Users who are added automatically receive and add the contact back
+  - Global WebRTC message handler for 'contact-info' messages
+  - Validation to prevent self-addition and peerId spoofing
+  - Real-time UI refresh when contacts are auto-added via ref-based callback mechanism
+- ✅ **Emoji Picker:** Integrated emoji-picker-react library with popover UI in message input
+- ✅ **Notification System:** Desktop and mobile notifications with custom WAV sound playback
+  - Permission management for browser notifications
+  - Smart notification behavior (sound only when window focused, notification when unfocused)
+  - Notifications for new messages and auto-added contacts
+- 📦 Installed @types/crypto-js for proper TypeScript support
+- 🔧 Fixed closure bug in PeerConnectionContext using useRef for callbacks
+- ✅ All features verified by architect review

-**November 10, 2025** - Initial Replit setup
+**November 10, 2025** - GitHub Import Setup
+- Installed npm dependencies (500 packages)
+- Fixed TypeScript error in server/routes.ts (null check for currentPeerId)
-- Configured Vite dev server with Replit proxy support (allowedHosts: true)
+- Verified Vite configuration with allowedHosts: true for Replit proxy support
-- Set up workflow to run on port 5000
+- Configured dev-server workflow running on port 5000 (webview output)
-- Configured autoscale deployment with build and run commands
+- Set up autoscale deployment with build (`npm run build`) and run (`npm start`) commands
-- Created project documentation
+- Application tested and running successfully with WebSocket signaling server active

 ## Project Architecture